How Does Data Corruption Affect Natural Language Understanding Models? A Study on GLUE datasets: Discussion and Analysis

 \subsection{Can RoBERTa Guess the Missing Tokens?}

-As RoBERTa has been pre-trained using a Masked Word Prediction task, it is reasonable to wonder if high performance with our corrupted datasets could be due to the model's ability to predict the missing words.
-To test this, in each sentence of the {\sc mrcp} development set, we replace the first token that is aimed by a corruption procedure (-{\sc noun/verb}) with the [MASK] token.
+As RoBERTa has been pre-trained using a Masked Word Prediction task, it is reasonable to ask if high model performance with our corrupted datasets could be due to the model's ability to ``fill in the gaps'' and predict the missing words.
+To test this, in each sentence of the {\sc mrcp} development set, we replace the first token that is aimed by a specific corruption procedure (-{\sc noun/verb}) with the [MASK] token.
 We do this in the original sentence (by removing only the first noun/verb instance) and in the corrupted sentence (where all other nouns/verbs are missing).
-For example, from the sentence \emph{An unclassifiably awful study in self - and audience-abuse}, we generate two cloze-task queries in the -NOUN setting:
+For example, from the first sentence in Table \ref{table:NRCLexPredictions}, we generate two cloze-task queries in the -NOUN setting: \begin{enumerate}[label=(\alph*),noitemsep] \item An unclassifiably awful [MASK] in self - and audience-abuse. \item An unclassifiably awful [MASK] in - and. \end{enumerate}